Exceptional jumps of Picard ranks of reductions of K3 surfaces over number fields: Introduction

 \item Based on Bruinier's explicit formula, we reduce the estimate of the remaining part of the archimedean term into a problem of counting lattice points with weight functions admitting logarithmic singularities, see \Cref{twoterms}.

-\item The treatment of this lattice counting problem in \S 6 is a key novelty here compared to the treatment of the archimedean places in the previous works \cite{charles1,st}.
+\item The treatment of this lattice counting problem in \S 6 is one of the key novelties here compared to the treatment of the archimedean places in the previous works \cite{charles1,st}.
 We break the sum into two parts; the first part, which consists of lattice points which are not very close to the singularity of the weight function, is treated using the circle method and the rest is controlled by the so-called \emph{diophantine bound}.
 More precisely, the geometrical meaning of controlling the second part is to show that (away from a small set of $m$) $\cY(\C)$ is not very close to $\cZ(m)(\C)$.
 Roughly speaking, we prove that if $\cY(\C)$ is too close to too many special divisors with $m$ in a certain range, then $\cY(\C)$ must be close to a special divisor with much smaller $m$.
 This would violate the diophantine bound deduced from the height formula and the estimates in (1)-(3) above, see \Cref{summary}. \item Now it remains to treat the finite contribution.
 This part can be translated into a lattice counting problem on a sequence of lattices $L_n, n\in \Z_{\geq 1}$, where $L_n$ is the lattice of special endomorphisms of the Kuga--Satake abelian variety over $\cY \bmod \fP^n$, see \Cref{loc_int_nb}.
 As in \cite{st}, we use Grothendieck--Messing theory and Serre--Tate theory to describe the asymptotic behavior of $L_n$.
 These results give adequate bounds for the main terms.
-In order to deal with the error terms, we use the diophantine bound (see \Cref{summary}) for individual $m$ to obtain better bounds on average.
+In order to deal with the error terms, we use the diophantine bound (see \Cref{summary}) \textit{for individual $m$ to obtain better bounds on average}.
+This step is crucial for our proof.
+Indeed, we illustrate the necessity of using the height bound with an example of a transcendental point of $\cM$ in \S\ref{sec_trans_ex}, where the finite contribution can be arbitrarily large for an infinite sequence of $m$.
+We also remark that our idea of using the global height bound has other applications.
+Indeed, our idea is a crucial ingredient in proving intersection-theoretic results in characteristic $p$, as well as in proving the ordinary Hecke-orbit conjecture for GSpin Shimura varieties (see \cite{K3function}).
+It has also been used to extend the main theorem to the bad reduction situation, see \cite{tayou-bad-reduction}.
+We note, however, that our theorem applies to K3 surfaces with \emph{potentially} good reduction everywhere.
+There are very few K3 surfaces with good reduction everywhere, but the condition of potentially good reduction is far less restrictive.
+Indeed, the moduli spaces of polarized K3 surfaces contains several compact Shimura varieties, whose points parameterize K3 surfaces with potentially good reduction everywhere and our result applies to them. \item We briefly describe how we use the diophantine bound for \emph{each} $m$ to obtain stronger bounds on the local contribution from finite places on average.
+The arguments in (1)-(3) actually prove that the quantity inside the little $o$ in the right hand side of Equation \eqref{introeq} is bounded by $m^{\frac{b}{2}}\log m$, as $m\rightarrow \infty$ (although we prove that it is also $\gg m^{\frac{b}{2}}\log m$ in (4) for most $m$).
+Since each term $(\cY. \cZ(m))_\fP$ is nonnegative, we have that for any $\fP$, the local contribution $(\cY. \cZ(m))_{\fP}=O(m^{\frac{b}{2}}\log m)$ -- this is the diophantine bound that we refer to.
+By \Cref{loc_int_nb}, this diophantine bound implies that for $n\gg m^{\frac{b}{2} +\epsilon}, \epsilon>0$, any non-zero special endomorphism $s$ in the lattice $L_n$ must satisfy $s\circ s=[m']$ with $m'\geq m$.
+Then a geometry-of-numbers argument suffices to conclude the proof of our theorem. \end{enumerate}